• Skip to primary navigation

 • Tomato paste - It is the staple of Turkish cooking.
 It adds an umami flavor to the dishes as well as a bright red color.
 You can find it in Turkish or Middle Eastern shops.
 You can also buy it from Amazon .

-• Red pepper paste - Turkish red pepper paste is a rich, delicious paste made with juicy, spicy red peppers and I use it quite often in my Turkish recipes.
+• Red pepper paste - Turkish red pepper paste (biber salcasi in Turkish) is a rich, delicious paste made with juicy, spicy red peppers and I use it quite often in my Turkish recipes.
 You can buy it from Turkish or Middle Eastern shops or online from Amazon.
 Substitute it with tomato paste if you don't have it in hand.

 • Olive oil - I always use good quality extra virgin olive oil when it comes to salads.

-• Vegetables and herbs - I use red onions, spring onions, flat-leaf parsley, and fresh mint leaves to mix with the salad, and crunchy cucumbers & juicy tomatoes to garnish it.
+• Vegetables and herbs - I use red onions, green onions, flat-leaf parsley, and fresh mint leaves to mix with the salad, and crunchy cucumbers & juicy tomatoes to garnish it.

 • Lemon juice - I always use lemon juice squeezed from fresh lemons instead of bottled lemon juice for a fresher and more delicious taste.